marcosrachid/java8_oca_study/README.md

 Concrete classes must implement all abstract classes from its parent.

+When calling instance methods, it uses polymorphism to execute the implementation, which mean that the implementation used will be from the instance.

+When calling static methods, it uses the class implementation, which mean that the implementation used will be from the reference.

+Attributes are always from reference.

 Overriden method rules:

 * methods must have the same name.